 - 3.2.1.7.
 For each Programme (2 to 4), the initial sequence of flights within each section will be subject to a drawing of lots under the same procedure as in 3.2.1.2. - 3.2.1.8.
-The sequence of flights for each Programme (2 to 4) may then be adjusted by the International Jury as for Programme 1 (3.2.1.3), considering the whole sequence regardless of sections. - 3.2.1.9.
-In case a cut is necessary in Programme 4 as per 2.1.2.2, the section concept is discontinued, and a new drawing of lots is carried out among all pilots making the cut. - 3.2.1.10.
+The sequence of flights for each Programme (2 to 4) may then be adjusted by the International Jury as for Programme 1 (3.2.1.3), considering the whole sequence regardless of sections.

+- 3.2.1.9.
+In case a cut is necessary in Programme 4 as per 2.1.2.2, the section concept is maintained, with competitors not making the cut removed from the sequence of flights prior to any application of 3.2.1.8.
+Changes to the sequence of flights according to 3.2.1.8 are then done as the last step to produce the Programme 4 adjusted sequence of flights. - 3.2.1.10.
 In the course of the contest, the sequence of flights may be altered by the International Jury if special circumstances require.
 In any case, there must be a minimum of two flights or 15 minutes between engine shut-off and the next start-up on the same aeroplane.
 If this time period causes a gap in the continuity of flying, the Starter shall inform the Chief Judge accordingly.